'You are no longer my mother': How the election is dividing American families

 Sarah Guth, 39, a Spanish interpreter from Denver, Colorado, said she has cut several Trump-supporting friends out of her life.
 She could not reconcile herself to their support for issues such as separating immigrant children from parents at the southern border, or for Trump himself after he was caught on tape bragging about groping women.

-She also stopped talking to her Trump-voting father for several months after the 2016 election.
+Guth and her Trump-voting father did not speak to each other for several months after the 2016 election.
 The two now do speak, but avoid politics.

 Guth says some of her friends cannot accept her support for a candidate - Joe Biden - who is pro-choice on the question of abortion.